elev8-consulting/IOTCoreHOL/Labs/Lab5/Lab5_Bringing_it_all_together.md

 As this is the **final** BSP that you're building you would now integrate the firmware rather than deploying it manually to the SD Card for development (as we have been doing).

-1. Copy the firmware files into the BSP folders:
+1. Copy the firmware files into the Board folders:

    ```
    cp /mnt/c/HOLFirmware/imx-iotcore/build/firmware/HOLLab_iMX6Q_2GB/firmware_fit.merged /mnt/c/HOLFirmware/imx-iotcore/build/board/HOLLab_iMX6Q_2GB/Package/BootLoader/